tardate/LittleArduinoProjects/playground/RingCounterController/README.md

 Note that since only a single LED should be on at a given time, the 10 x 1kΩ current-limiting resistors could be replaced by a single resistor on a common cathode ground link for the LEDs.
+But it depends on the specific LED ratings, as this subjects all the "off" LEDs to a reverse voltage equal to the voltage drop across the resistor.

 ## Construction